nx-lr/32chars-js/README.md

 Here's a list of customization options available:

+- `globalVar` - the global variable defined to store the encoded values.
+Must be a valid, undefined JavaScript identifier.
+Default is `$`.
-- `globalVar` - the global variables to use in the output.
-Must be a valid JavaScript identifier not defined yet.
-Default is `$` for the object, and `_` for the output string.
+- `resultVar` - the global variables to store the output string.
+Must be a valid, undefined JavaScript identifier.
+Default is `_`.
 - `strictMode` - Includes a `var` or `let` declaration, setting it at the beginning of the program.
 Default is `null`, which does not include a declaration.
 - `export` - Which key to export the string, if `moduleExports` is set to true.
 Default is `result`.
 - `defaultQuote` - Quoting style to fall back to, if smart quoting is enabled.
 One of `single`, `double` or `backtick`.
 Default is `double`.
 - `objectQuote` - Whether to quote keys inside objects, and which quotes to use. `none` skips quoting identifier keys, so sequences of `_` and `$` will not be quoted.
 If `calc` is selected then all the keys would be quoted inside square brackets.
 Default is `none`.
 One of `none`, `single`, `double` or `calc`.
 - `smartQuote` - Whether or not to enable smart quoting; choosing quotes which have the least number of escapes.
 If disabled, all strings inside the output including object keys will be quoted to `defaultQuote` and `objectQuote`.
 Default is `true`.
 - `intThreshold` - Maximum length of decoded `BigInt`s.
 If the length of the decoded `BigInt` is greater than this value, arrays of bijective base-**31**-encoded `BigInt`s are used.
 Default is `200`.
-- `delimiter` - Which character to use to delimit `BigInt`-encoded values or ranges.
+- `delimiter` - Which character to use to delimit `BigInt`-encoded substrings or character sets.
 Default is `,`.
-- `rangeDelimiter` - Which character to use to delimit `BigInt`-encoded ranges.
+- `rangeDelimiter` - Which character to use to delimit ranges that `BigInt`-encoded character sets.
 Default is `-`.
 - `wrapInIIFE` - Whether to wrap the obfuscated code in an anonymous function call.
 Uses the `Function` constructor.
 Default is `false`.
 - `logResult` - Whether or not to log the obfuscated code in the console.
 Default is `false`.